UWPCE-PythonCert/PythonCertDevel/source/modules/ThreadingMultiprocessing.rst

 -  Event handling

-   - If a system handles asynchronous events, a seperate thread of execution could handle those events and let other threads do other work
+   - If a system handles asynchronous events, a separate thread of execution could handle those events and let other threads do other work

    - Examples:
       -  Network applications

      -  User interfaces